Types of Criminal Offences in NSW Local Courts

-The NSW Local Courts in its criminal jurisdiction deal with two types of criminal offences:
+The NSW Local Courts in its criminal jurisdiction deal with both types of criminal offences:

 - Summary offences, and